 The Company's investment policy is to invest its cash and cash equivalents in highly liquid short-term interestbearing investments selected with regards to the expected timing of expenditures from continuing operations.

-The Company expects to require additional financings to carry out its exploration and evaluation plans and operations through its current operating period.
+The Company announced that it would raise additional funds to carry out its exploration and evaluation plans and operations through its current operating period (Note 9).